dbieber/davidbieber.com/hugo/content/snippets/2020-02-08-future-gameshow-host.md

 +++
-title = "The Future-Predicting Gameshow Host" date = 2020-02-08T00:00:00
+title = "The Future-Predicting Game Show Host" date = 2020-02-08T00:00:00 tags = ["thought-experiments", "math"] plugins_js = ["ask-me-anywhere"]
-tags = ["thought-experiments", "math"] plugins_js = ["ask-me-anywhere"]
+message = "A game show host reveals 2 boxes.
+In box A is either $1 million or $0, in box B there is $1000.
+You won't believe what's inside Box A!"
 +++

-A gameshow host reveals 2 boxes, box A and box B. In box A is either $1 million or 0, in box B there is $1000.
+A game show host reveals 2 boxes, box A and box B. In box A is either $1 million or $0, in box B there is $1000.

 You're told, choose either just box A or both A and B.